-Today in less than 5 minutes we are going to cover:
+Today, in less than 5 minutes, we are going to cover the following:

 Protecting Your Time Jon Sholter

 In our last newsletter, we talked about scheduling the big rocks in your life, which of course is easier said than done.
 Once you schedule some of those big rocks, how do you ensure you hold true to your schedule?

 You can read our last post here.

 So, once you finally commit to the time you set aside for your big rocks, how do you ensure you will be productive?

 When getting into a project/task, we want to enter a flow state.
 This basically means we are in the zone.
 You know those times when you are fully immersed in something and all of a sudden an hour has gone by?
 That's flow.

 However, we cannot get into this state if we are constantly interrupted and distracted.
 Distractions are more impactful to our productivity than we give them credit for, even if minimal.
 Let's think of the things that distract us the most.

 When you sit down for a task, how often do you check your email?
 Do you have email notifications popping up all over the place?
 Do you find yourself clicking on them?
 I bet you're a great multitasker :)

 Solution Try setting specific times of the day to look at your email.
 Emails are hardly ever urgent, if they are, they really should be contacting you via another method.
 In any case, even a semi urgent email can usually wait a few hours.